-Instruction Duration of SEE SEE CIE Credits 3 L Hours per Week 3 Hours 60 Marks 40 Marks 3
+Instruction 3 L Hours per Week

+Duration of SEE 3 Hours

+SEE 60 Marks

+CIE 40 Marks

+Credits 3

 - 1. Familiarize with the theory of Solution Thermodynamics - 2.
 The concepts of fugacity in mixtures and various methods to obtain Fugacity Coefficient in mixtures. - 3.
-Phase Rule and Various models used to determine the activity coefficients.

-4. Calculation procedure to generate Vapour- Liquid Equilibrium (VLE) in form of T-x-y or P-x-y formiscible binary mixtures.

-5. Methodology adopted to determine equilibrium constant.
+Phase Rule and Various models used to determine the activity coefficients. - 4.
+Calculation procedure to generate Vapour- Liquid Equilibrium (VLE) in form of T-x-y or P-x-y for miscible binary mixtures. - 5.
+Methodology adopted to determine equilibrium constant.